Fairbanks North Star Borough Court Records

 Accessing Civil Court Records

-Civil case records are publicly accessible through CourtView, where users can search by party name, case number, or citation number.
-For copies of documents from a civil case file, submit a completed TF-311 FBKS request form specifying the documents needed, along with the case name or case number if known.
+Civil case records are generally public and can be searched on CourtView by party name, case number, or citation number.
+To get copies of documents from a civil case file, submit a completed TF-311 FBKS request form specifying the documents needed, along with the case name or case number if known.

-For questions related to civil filings, small claims, or marriage licenses, the Fairbanks courthouse can be reached at (907) 452-9267.
+For questions about civil filings, small claims, or marriage licenses, reach the Fairbanks courthouse at (907) 452-9267.

 Small Claims